Read how this doctor focused his energies and built an awesome physique

 Changes: Cardio done for 300 calories after each training session whilst maintaining heart rate at 130-150bpm.

 8 Weeks In: 59kg

-Back to it and Ciaran was once again in the driving seat and looking better for the changes we made.
-He decided on trying to create larger buffers in the weekday to facilitate more calories on the weekend with his family.
+Back to the plan and Ciaran was once again in the driving seat and looking better for the changes we made.
+He decided on trying to create larger buffers in the week to facilitate more calories on the weekend with his family.
 This meant 850 calories during the week, largely from protein, fat and vegetables and the surplus allowing a lot more freedom on the weekend.
 This strategy can be useful in many circumstances, and is very much part of creating the lifestyle solution that works for you.

 Changes: Increased steps from 10,000 to 12,500 daily.